-- Stagecoach Village Art & Wine Festival: Explore fine art, fine wines, and local cuisine at Stagecoach Village in Cave Creek at this free event from October 26 to 28, 2018.
+- Stagecoach Village Art & Wine Festival: Explore fine art, fine wines, and local cuisine at Stagecoach Village in Cave Creek at this free event.

 - Scottsdale ArtWalk: Every Thursday evening the Scottsdale Art District invites you to spend a casual evening walking downtown and enjoying fine art at the city's many galleries—all for free!

-From October 5 to October 28, 2018, the Arizona State Fair returns to downtown Phoenix (1826 West McDowell Road) for a month-long celebration of everything the state has to offer.
-Held at the Fairgrounds in Central Phoenix, the Arizona State Fair features rides, local cuisine (and fried fair food), competitions, concerts, and exhibits every day of the week except Mondays and Tuesdays.
+Every October, the Arizona State Fair returns to downtown Phoenix for a month-long celebration of everything the state has to offer.
+Held at the Fairgrounds in Central Phoenix, the Arizona State Fair features rides, local cuisine, fried fair food, competitions, concerts, and exhibits every day of the week except Mondays and Tuesdays.

 Competitors will cook tacos and related dishes for a competition to name the best taco in Arizona at the annual Arizona Taco Festival in Scottsdale.
-You'll need to buy a general admission ticket to attend, which grants you access to about 50 restaurants serving up $2 tacos as well as margarita and beer bars; purchases on-site are made using pre-purchased tokens.
+You'll need to buy a general admission ticket to attend, which grants you access to about 50 restaurants serving affordable tacos as well as margarita and beer.
 There will also be a Chihuahua Beauty Pageant, as well as live music performances by local artists.
-This two-day celebration of love and tacos will return to Salt River Fields on October 13 and 14, 2018.

-On October 6 and 7, 2018, hundreds of exhibits of products and services including fashion, beauty, health, fitness, home, careers, financial planning, and education will set up shop at the Phoenix Convention Center for the annual Arizona Ultimate Women's Expo.
-The event will feature a full schedule of speakers on four stages, book signings, celebrity appearances, and cooking and design demonstrations, including design experts providing tips on preparing your home for the holidays.
+In October, hundreds of exhibits of products and services including fashion, beauty, health, fitness, home, careers, financial planning, and education will set up shop at the Phoenix Convention Center for the annual Arizona Ultimate Women's Expo.
+The event will feature a full schedule of speakers on four stages, book signings, celebrity appearances, and cooking and design demonstrations.

-On October 20 and 21, 2018, Autumnfest returns to the Community Park in Anthem (41703 North Gavilan Peak Parkway) for two full days of fall fun.
-Autumnfest features a carnival, live entertainment (including music performances by local bands), fine arts and crafts sales, a pumpkin patch, train and hay rides, inflatables, and a food court featuring a beer and wine garden.
+Returning to the Community Park in Anthem for two full days of fall fun, Autumnfest features a carnival, music performances, fine arts and crafts sales, a pumpkin patch, train and hay rides, inflatables, and a food court with a beer and wine garden.
 The event, presented by the Anthem Community Council, is free to attend but food and drinks must be purchased on-site.

 Birds 'n' Beer offers local professionals a fun and refreshing way to learn about Arizona birds and other wildlife while networking with fellow nature-lovers.
 On the third Thursday of October, you can have a cold brew while enjoying an enlightening and lively presentation on Arizona nature at the Nina Mason Pulliam Rio Salado Audubon Center in Phoenix.
 Reservations are not required but strongly encouraged in case space fills up on the tour.

-Enjoy shopping, crafts, hands-on activities, and live music at the Catlin Court and Old Towne in historic downtown Glendale for the annual Front Porch Festival & Old Towne Marketplace on Saturday, October 13, 2018.
+Enjoy shopping, crafts, hands-on activities, and live music at the Catlin Court and Old Towne in historic downtown Glendale for the annual Front Porch Festival & Old Towne Marketplace.
 This special Glendale celebration also features local shops and restaurants presenting various demonstrations and workshops featuring "make and take" crafts and delicious treats.
-This event is free to attend and will take place from 10 a.m. to 4 p.m.

 Although Phoenix doesn't have the largest population of German immigrants in the United States, it still celebrates the tradition of Oktoberfest.
 There are several places around town where you can get that Oktoberfest spirit by dressing up in your Bavarian best, eating bratwurst, and dancing to the polka all day long if you'd like.
 Oktoberfest celebrations in Phoenix include several bar crawls as well as a few dance parties at German pubs and restaurants around the Valley.

 From kid-friendly pumpkin patches to terrifying haunted houses and festivals, there are plenty of ways to celebrate Halloween all month long in the Valley of the Sun.
-If you plan to spend Halloween in Phoenix, take a trip to Howl-o-Ween at the Phoenix Zoo where kids can trick-or-treat while dressed up like the zoo animals, or head over to Salt River Fields Balloon Spooktacular on October 27 and 28, 2018.
-Other haunted events include ghost tours at Hermosa Inn, PoeFest at the Rosson House Museum, and the Cave Creek Wicked pub crawl.
+If you plan to spend Halloween in Phoenix, take a trip to Howl-o-Ween at the Phoenix Zoo where kids can trick-or-treat while dressed up like the zoo animals, or head over to Salt River Fields Balloon Spooktacular.
+Other haunted events include PoeFest at the Rosson House Museum and the Cave Creek Wicked pub crawl.

 October is Hispanic Heritage Month, and the large Latino population in Phoenix celebrates each year with a series of events and festivals throughout the Valley of the Sun.
-You can catch performances of dance, music, and theater as well as see art displays and listen to literary lectures and readings all month long, but some events take place in September.
+You can catch performances of dance, music, and theater as well as see art displays and listen to literary lectures and readings all month long.

-On Saturday, October 27, 2018, at Encanto Park in Phoenix (2605 North 15th Avenue), the annual fundraising event benefiting the Waste Not Arizona charity known as Empty Bowls returns to the Arizona Center.
+This October in Encanto Park, the annual fundraising event benefiting the Waste Not Arizona charity known as Empty Bowls returns to the Arizona Center.
 During the event, guests select a unique, handcrafted ceramic bowl from thousands of donated bowls for a donation and are served a modest portion of soup.
 The contents of the bowl won't fill you up, but it is similar to the total amount of food consumed on a daily basis by many less-fortunate people around the world.
 After the event, you can keep the commemorative bowl as a reminder that someone else’s bowl is always empty.